C. H. Robinson: Outreach

-The company’s work with nonprofits and other charity and community causes has been acknowledged, including selection as a finalist for the Minnesota Business Magazine 2015 Long-Term Achievement Award for “demonstrating a long-term commitment to positively impacting the state’s community of nonprofits or other worthy causes.”
+The company's work with nonprofits and other charity and community causes has been acknowledged, including selection as a finalist for the Minnesota Business Magazine 2015 Long-Term Achievement Award for "demonstrating a long-term commitment to positively impacting the state's community of nonprofits or other worthy causes."

 Acquisitions

 Beginning in 1989, C.H.
 Robinson began expanding its international logistics operations with the opening of its Monterrey, Mexico office.
 It acquired C.S.
 Greene International in 1992 to add international freight forwarding, air freight operations, and refrigerated containers.
 In 1993, C.H.
 Robinson bought a 30% stake in Transeco, a major French motor carrier, and eventually bought the entire company.
 C.H.
 Robinson added to its operations by purchasing companies including Daystar International, a distributor of fruit juice, and FoodSource.
-It also became an exclusive marketer for Tropicana, Motts, Glory and Welch’s.
+It also became an exclusive marketer for Tropicana, Motts, Glory and Welch's.

 The company continued expanding its logistics services by purchasing regional logistics firms like the Chicago-based American Backhaulers, Inc. for $136 million in 1999, and acquired the Minnesota-based Trans-Consolidated Inc.

 At the end of the 1990s, the company began making acquisitions to expand its shipping and logistics services in international markets.
 These acquisitions included: Preferred Translocation Systems; the Argentina-based Comexter Group; the Western European transportation provider Norminter; New York-based Vertex Transportation Inc.; Smith Terminal International Services, one of the largest third-party logistics providers in Florida; the Germany-based international freight logistics provider Frank M. Viet GmbH Internationale Spedition; Dalian Decheng Shipping Agency Co.; FoodSource Procurement LLC; Apreo Logistics S.A.; and other major European, Indian, Chinese, and North American logistics providers.

 In 2012, C.H Robinson purchased Phoenix International for $635 million and doubled its ocean freight capacity.
-The company also acquired the Polish shipping firm Apreo Logisitics S.A., which provides trucking, air, and ocean shipping services throughout Europe.
+The company also acquired the Polish shipping firm Apreo Logistics S.A., which provides trucking, air, and ocean shipping services throughout Europe.

 The company launched a technology-enabled platform called Navisphere in 2012.
 The service provides facilities to C.H.
 Robinson employees, customers, and service providers to manage supply chain logistics, transportation, and sourcing activities on a global scale.

 TMC, a division of C.H.
 Robinson, provides support for C.H.
-Robinson’s network through its Managed TMS, a combination of global transportation management system (TMS) software, and logistics management.
+Robinson's network through its Managed TMS, a combination of global transportation management system (TMS) software, and logistics management.

 In 2015, the company connected its shipping and logistics services to expand into less-than-truckload markets; it acquired the company Freightquote, a privately owned online transportation broker.

 C.H.
 Robinson acquired Prime Distribution Services on January 28, 2020, for $225 million.
 This purchase moved the company into warehouse management with a total of 2.6 million square feet of warehouse space.